-v Payment protection insurance (PPI)
+vi Payment protection insurance

-Following the UK Supreme Court decision in Plevin, a further redress scheme in respect of PPI is underway in the UK.
+Following the UK Supreme Court decision in Plevin v.
+Paragon Personal Finance Limited, a further redress scheme in respect of payment protection insurance (PPI) is underway in the UK.
+On 26 June 2018, a judgment was handed down in the Manchester County Court in the case of Doran v.
+Paragon Personal Finance (unreported).
+The amount awarded in this case was higher than the amount that would have been awarded under the Financial Conduct Authority guidelines for a case similar to the Plevin case, and that would have been awarded by the Financial Ombudsman.
 It is possible, particularly in light of the changes to the limitation period for claims to the Financial Services and Pensions Ombudsman in relation to long-term financial products, that there could be further litigation in relation to the sale of PPI in Ireland.

-vi Emerging technologies and risks
+vii Emerging risks